Note 2 – Summary of Important Accounting Principles

 Detailed information regarding Duni’s definition of cash-generating units upon the allocation of goodwill is provided in Note 21.

-Identifiable acquired customer relations are recognized at fair value and are attributable to acquisitions made from 2013 onwards.
-The relations are amortized on a straight-line basis over an estimated useful life of 10 years.
+Identifiable acquired customer relationships are recognized at fair value and are attributable to acquisitions made from 2013 onwards.
+The relationships are amortized on a straight-line basis over an estimated useful life of 10 years.

-Acquired trademarks and licenses are recognized at acquisition value.
-Trademarks and licenses have a determinable useful life and are recognized at acquisition value less accumulated amortization.
+Acquired trademarks and licenses are recognized at cost.
+Trademarks and licenses have a determinable useful life and are recognized at cost less accumulated amortization.
 Trademarks and licenses are amortized on a straight-line basis in order to allocate their cost over their estimated useful life (3-10 years).

 2.7.3 Research and development

 Capitalized research expenses relate primarily to expenditure for the implementation of the SAP ERP system.

 Expenditure incurred in development projects (relating to design and testing of new or improved products) are recognized as intangible assets when the following criteria are fulfilled: